kayabaNerve/LTE/README.md

 To use:

 - Create a project folder inside the quickstart repo.
-- Create your main.c file.
+- Create your main.c file (or main.cpp).
 - Include the tomu.h header as so: `#include <tomu.h>`
 - Call `tomu()` inside your main function.
 - End your main function with `loop()`.